Magic-Abracadabra/Magic-Abracadabra/README.md

 Welcome to our homepage!
 We will be glad if you share the same mission and dream with us, so we're here seeking collaboration opportunities, to address the following issues in [Foundation Models/Agents together](https://github.com/Magic-Abracadabra/Office-Agents-and-Their-Incremental-Learning-Framework):

-1. Lacking interpretability - being opaque, not auditable, and not thoroughly controllable
+1. Lacking interpretability, which makes LLMs hallucinate - being opaque, not auditable, and not thoroughly controllable
-2. Low inference ability and hence being not trustworthy, especially in some risk-sensitive situations
+2. Low inference ability and hence being not trustworthy (as a consequence of hallucination), especially in some risk-sensitive situations
 3. Catastrophic forgetting
 4. Long response time
 5. Difficulties in local deployment and **local training (esp. on CPUs of PCs or on mobile phones)**, where privacy matters